Understanding Lab Equipment Maintenance

 Despite your best efforts, some equipment will eventually require repairs or replacement:

 - Repairs: Refer to equipment manuals or contact manufacturers for troubleshooting and replacement parts.
 Address minor issues promptly to avoid more serious failures.
+For more tips, see our DIY lab equipment troubleshooting.

 - Refurbishment: For instruments that are aging but still functional, refurbishment (disassembly, deep cleaning, part replacement, and reassembly) can restore performance and extend lifespan.